‘Believe in miracles’: 21-year-old survives cardiac arrest, being taken off life support

 “People need to believe in miracles.
 There’s just really is no medical or no human explanation except that it is a total miracle,” Beth Horvatic said.

 Benedict experienced sudden cardiac arrest while he was sleeping on Sept.
-22. He was taken to an Atchison, Kansas hospital, and later flown to KU Medical Center.
+22. He was taken to an Atchison, Kansas hospital, and later flown to University of Kansas Medical Center.

 His brain was severely damaged from lack of oxygen, landing him in a coma for 10 days, and eventually, doctors put him on life support.

 “He had absolutely no reflexes, no responses, no nothing.
-They [doctors] explained to me in words using catastrophic brain damage.
+They [the doctors] explained to me in words using catastrophic brain damage.
 They told us they would expect no meaningful recovery.
 It was horrific,” Beth Horvatic said.

 After days of no changes or improvements, Beth said the family decided to honor something Benedict had expressed in the past and they removed him from life support.